formly-js/angular-formly/CONTRIBUTING.md

 If you would like to add functionality, please submit [an issue](https://github.com/formly-js/angular-formly/issues) first to make sure it's a direction we want to take.

-When submitting a Pull Request please submit it to the `master` branch.

 Please do the following:
 * Follow the existing styles (we have an `.editorconfig` file)
 * Document your changes in the README (try to follow the convention you see in the rest of the file)